Tuesday, January 06, 2009 Detailed Auto Topics

-The automotive cooling system is one of the most misunderstood parts on a vehicle.
-Extremely complex while giving all outward appearances of simplicity.
-This is why cooling system repairs account for a huge percentage of total repair to vehicles.
-Like many other things most of the repairs are preventable.
+The system is complex while giving the outward appearances of simplicity.
+This is why cooling system repairs account for a huge percentage of total repair dollars spent.
+Like many other things, most of the repairs are preventable.

 Engines use a variety of materials